-HMRC say that Making Tax Digital is an important part of the government's plans to "make it easier for individuals and businesses to get their tax right and keep on top of their affairs."
+HMRC says that MTD is how they’re delivering on making it "easier for individuals and businesses to get their tax right and keep on top of their affairs.”

-They introduced the personal tax account in 2015, which they hoped would make it easier for people to manage their tax affairs, using a digital tax account.
+HMRC already introduced the personal tax account in 2015, which is a digital tax account that aims to make it easier for people to manage their tax affairs.

-HMRC are phasing in Making Tax Digital gradually.
+HMRC is introducing Making Tax Digital gradually.
 Making Tax Digital for VAT started from 1 April 2019, affecting VAT-registered businesses with a taxable turnover above the VAT threshold of £85,000.

-Making Tax Digital only affects VAT-registered businesses – but eventually, all businesses will have to comply.
-Here's what the different phases mean for businesses across the UK.
+At the moment Making Tax Digital only affects VAT-registered businesses – but eventually, all businesses will have to comply.

 If your business has a taxable turnover below the VAT threshold, you can still sign up to Making Tax Digital voluntarily.
 HMRC encourages this, claiming the software will help you "better understand how your business is performing."

-HMRC say the digital records you need to keep include:
+HMRC says the digital records you need to keep include:

 You should use compatible software to submit your returns (see examples of compatible software below).
 This will pull information from your digital records, which need to be preserved for up to six years.